Create portals to render content in another part of the DOM, instead of inside the Vue component

 But before I get too nostalgic let me focus on the subject matter for a bit. 😃

-Portals provide a way to render content into a DOM node that exists outside the hierarchy of the Vue component that creates the portal.
+Portals provide a way to render content into a DOM node that exists outside the hierarchy of the Vue component.
 The concept of portals also exists in React.
 When the need arises I rely on the portal-vue library to create portals, which provides a really clean syntax:

 <div id="app"> <portal to="destination"> <p>Content.</p> </portal> <portal-target name="destination"></portal-target> </div>